szabgab/codeandtalk.com/README.md

 * Create separate Twitter account for the site.
 * Change the sitemap.xml creating code to use the date of the files for real date.

+* Videos: improve how they are collected (date, speaker, youtube code, length?)
+* Add tags to videos for better indexing
+* Combine the speakers page with the xcast people
+* Add JavaScript based searching for videos.

 Other sources
 ------